 Measure the entire computer monitor in inches from left to right in a straight, horizontal line.
 This includes not only the screen, but also any material that borders it.

-#5 How would you like your monitors to be configured?
+#5 How would you like your monitors to be configured on the monitor mount?

 There are a variety of ways to arrange your computer monitors.
 It’s important for you to decide if there’s a specific configuration you need for your monitor set up.